 These are just some of the key characteristics of an effective Scrum Master.
 The right person for the job should be someone who possesses all of these qualities, as well as strong technical and problem-solving skills.

-Should team members rotate the role of SM?
+Should team members rotate the Scrum Master/Team Coach?

 It is possible for team members to take turns playing the Scrum Master role, with each person serving as the Scrum Master for a specific period of time before handing the role off to another team member.
 This approach can be beneficial in several ways.